Bookings open 18 September 2019

 Level: designed for beginner level students.

-Wear: comfortable clothing and enclosed shoes (aprons provided).
+Wear: comfortable clothing and enclosed shoes (trousers recommended).

-Bookings can be cancelled up to 14 days before the course starts.
-Cancellations made within 14 days of the course starting will not be refunded.
+Bookings can be cancelled up to 14 days prior to the commencement of your course.
+Cancellations made after this will not be refunded.
 Please see our terms and conditions.

 64 Pine Street, Chippendale

-4 week course runs until Tuesday 12 November 2019
+4 week course runs weekly until Monday 9 December 2019